In this article Aliro Simulation Development Lead Eric Brown explains:

 Encoding Qubits

 How will your network encode qubits into photons?
-Quantum networks transmit quantum information in the form of light, which means being able to encode the state of a qubit into a photonic state of light.
+Entanglement-based quantum networks transmit quantum information in the form of light, which means being able to encode the state of a qubit into a photonic state of light.
 There are many different ways to accomplish this, and they each have benefits and drawbacks.
 Which method you use will depend on your specific use cases and the method that aligns with your quantum networking goals.
 Each of the different ways of encoding qubits has different corresponding requirements for hardware, so understanding what hardware is most desirable for your use case is really key to deciding what type of encoding is ideal for your quantum network.

 Clock synchronization